Dallas County Hazard Mitigation Action Plan

 Dallas County Office of Homeland Security and Emergency Management (HSEM) and 10 local jurisdictions, in conjunction with the North Central Texas Council of Governments (NCTCOG) developed a Multi-jurisdictional Hazard Mitigation Action Plan referred to as the Dallas County Local Mitigation Strategy (DaLMS) during 2006 through 2008.
 The DaLMS identifies hazards and vulnerabilities, and includes projects or action items that could be implemented within Dallas County to mitigate the hazards identified.
 This plan is important because the Disaster Mitigation Act of 2000 makes the development of a hazard mitigation plan a specific eligibility requirement for any local government applying for federal mitigation grant funding, including the Hazard Mitigation Grant Program (HMGP) and the Pre-Disaster Mitigation (PDM) Program.
 The plan is to be updated every five years after approval.

-In January 2009, Dallas County and the 10 other participating jurisdictions, approved the DaLMS.
-A copy of the 2009 plan is available for download on this page: Click here to download 2009 Plan.
-In 2012, Dallas County HSEM received a Pre-Disaster Mitigation Grant with the assistance of the NCTCOG to complete the five year required update of the Hazard Mitigation Action Plan.
-The current update involves 22 jurisdictions – an additional 11 jurisdictions have joined the current Hazard Mitigation Action Plan Update.
-A draft copy of the 2014 Hazard Mitigation Action Plan is currently being reviewed.
+In January 2009 FEMA approved the Dallas County Local Mitigation Strategy Plan (DaLMS), a copy of the 2009 plan is available for download on this page: Click here to download 2009 Plan.
+In 2012, Dallas County HSEM received a Pre-Disaster Mitigation (PDM) Grant with the assistance of the NCTCOG to complete the five year required update of the Hazard Mitigation Plan.
+The current update involves 22 jurisdictions – an additional 11 jurisdictions from the previous plan.
+A draft copy of the 2014 Hazard Mitigation Action Plan has been submitted to TDEM for review.

 Dallas County Hazard Mitigation Action Plan (HazMAP) 2014 Update Draft